-Positive Christian engagement in the Middle East requires Christians who understand the Middle East on its own terms.
-To that end, Philos offers a one year language scholarship for a select number of highly-driven individuals who are pursuing a Middle East-related career to study its languages with the help of digital tools.
-Scholarship recipients receive full Gold-Level access to Rosetta Stone for one year and the opportunity to achieve intermediate proficiency in one of four Middle Eastern languages: Arabic, Hebrew, Turkish or Persian.
+Positive Christian engagement in the Near East requires Christians who understand the Near East on its own terms.
+To that end, Philos offers a one year language scholarship for a select number of highly-driven individuals who are pursuing a Near East-related career to study its languages with the help of digital tools.
+Scholarship recipients receive full Gold-Level access to Rosetta Stone for one year and the opportunity to achieve intermediate proficiency in one of four Near Eastern languages: Arabic, Hebrew, Turkish or Persian.
 Recipients get access to standard Rosetta Stone learning materials as well as unlimited access to native speakers for real-time assistance in conversation, reading, and writing.

-The best applicants will demonstrate strong academic and professional credentials, consistent and commendable character, concrete plans for a career in Middle Eastern affairs, and strong participation in The Philos leadership network.
+The best applicants will demonstrate strong academic and professional credentials, consistent and commendable character, concrete plans for a career in Near Eastern affairs, and strong participation in The Philos leadership network.
 Please note that preference is given to graduates of other Philos programs, especially The Philos Leadership Institute.

 Recipients will be required to complete:

 - 1 live tutoring session (25 min) per week

 - A final Oral Proficiency Interview with a score of at least intermediate-low

 To learn more, contact Leadership Network Associate Brittany Densieski.